Smeared phase transition in the dissipative random quantum Ashkin-Teller model: Phase diagram: dissipative case

-The effects of dissipation is much more dramatic in the PROD-FM transition.
+The effects of dissipation are much more dramatic in the PROD-FM transition.
 As pointed out in Secs.~\ref{sec:Review} and \ref{sec:SDRG}, FM-like RRs are formed around that transition.
-This is because a local FM coupling $J$ can be one of the strongest energy scale in the system {[}decimation case (iv) in Sec.~\ref{sec:SDRG}{]}.
+This is because a local FM coupling $J$ can be the second largest energy scale in the local cluster {[}decimation case (iv) in Sec.~\ref{sec:SDRG}{]}.
 When this happens, the effective dissipation strength $\tilde{\alpha}$ increases with the volume of the RR {[}see Eqs.~(\ref{eq:F-tilde}) and (\ref{eq:alfa-tilde}){]}.
-Thus, a sufficiently large RR (and they can be arbitrarily large in a Griffiths phase~\citep{fisher_2}) have an effective dissipation parameter $\tilde{\alpha}>\alpha_{c}=1/2$.
+Thus, a sufficiently large RR (and they can be arbitrarily large in a Griffiths phase~\citep{fisher_2}) has an effective dissipation parameter $\tilde{\alpha}>\alpha_{c}=1/2$.
 As a consequence, these larger RRs will cease tunneling ($\tilde{g}\rightarrow0$) and undergo their own FM transition when Ohmic dissipation is considered.
 Thus, true local magnetic order develops.
 As this transition is not a collective effect of the bulk, the transition is said to be smeared.
 Any residual interaction between these larger RRs will align them together and the total magnetization will not average out.
-The Griffiths PROD phase of the undamped system now becomes a inhomogeneous FM phase due to Ohmic dissipation.
-Upon lowering $\delta$, this inhomogeneous FM phase crosses over to a weakly ordered phase (the former Griffiths FM phase of the undamped system) and, finally, crosses over to the conventional FM phase when further lowering $\delta.$ It is important to notice that this phenomenon is akin to the smearing in the PM-FM transition in the random transverse-field Ising chain studied in Refs.~\citep{smeared_hoyos_1,smeared_hoyos_2}.
+The Griffiths PROD phase of the undamped system now becomes an inhomogeneous FM phase due to Ohmic dissipation.
+Upon lowering $\delta$, this inhomogeneous FM phase crosses over to a weakly ordered phase (the former Griffiths FM phase of the undamped system) and, finally, crosses over to the conventional FM phase when further lowering $\delta.$ Having the different names for the IFM and WO phases is to emphasize that in the former, the magnetization appears only in some frozen and large rare regions while in the latter, the magnetization happens in the bulk.
+It is important to notice that this phenomenon is akin to the smearing in the PM-FM transition in the random transverse-field Ising chain studied in Refs.~\citep{smeared_hoyos_1,smeared_hoyos_2}.
 Thus, both PM-FM ($\epsilon_{I}<1$) and PROD-FM ($\epsilon_{I}>1$) transitions become smeared in the presence of Ohmic dissipation as sketched in Fig.~\hyperref[fig:PD]{\ref{fig:PD}(b)}.
 We expect that all these conclusions remain valid for sub-Ohmic dissipation as well.
 For weak super-Ohmic dissipation, on the other hand, all transitions remain sharp because a RR cannot stop tunneling due to the coupling to the oscillator bath regardless the effective value of $\tilde{\alpha}$.